ovh/docs/pages/web/hosting/sql_change_password/guide.en-gb.md

 ---
-title: Changing the password for a Web Hosting plan’s database
+title: "Changing the password for a Web Hosting plan’s database"
 slug: change-password-database
 excerpt: Find out how to change the password for a database created as part of a Web Hosting plan
 section: Databases